 - There has been no change to the status of the Atlantic surfclam stock.
-The stock is not overfished and overfishing was not occurring in 2019. - The total ex-vessel value of the 2020 federal harvest was approximately \$23 million, lower than the \$28 million in 2019. - In 2020, there were 7 companies reporting purchases of surfclam and/or ocean quahog in 3 states outside of Maine. - In 2020, COVID-19 impacted the fishing sector information on those impacts can be found here and in recent fishery performance reports: https://media.fisheries.noaa.gov/2021-02/Northeast-COVID-19-Impact-Snapshot-webready.pdf - Overall, surfclam landings per unit effort continues to decline as more dense areas are fished down including declines on Georges Bank.
+The stock was not overfished and overfishing was not occurring in 2019. - The total ex-vessel value of the 2021 federal harvest was approximately \$24 million, higher than the \$23 million in 2020. - In 2021, there were 8 companies reporting purchases of surfclam and/or ocean quahog in 5 states outside of Maine. - Overall, surfclam landings per unit effort has declined over time as more dense areas are fished down, including declines on Georges Bank.
 The fishery appears to continue to shift its effort Northward.